mannyRV/phone-shop/front-end/Readme.txt

-This was editted by mansoor
+This was editted by mansoor correct one